 Similarly, if the offense is assessed a penalty on a two-point Try, and the penalty is accepted, they may opt to have the enforcement go back from the 15 and kick from there.
 However, since the defense can possess the ball, there are additional considerations that have to be made.
 The defense is going to decline an offensive foul if the offense did not score.
 The only provisions for an offensive foul to be carried forward to the kickoff are for 15-yard fouls or if the offense fouls after a change of possession.

 This is where I will start to lose a lot of you.
 There are a few more caveats to the general enforcement rules in the table below.
 First, a defensive pass interference foul is a spot foul, and generally will result in the ball being placed at the 1-yard line (foul occurring in the end zone).
 A DPI cannot carry forward to the kickoff, so if the two points were scored despite the interference, then the penalty is declined.
 The offense may run a one- or two-point play from the succeeding spot after a DPI penalty.
-(Effective 2017, a DPI can be enforced as a half-distance penalty from the other Try spot.)
+(Effective 2017, a DPI can be enforced as a half-distance penalty from the other Try spot.
+This would be used if the foul spot is behind the other Try spot.)
 Also, to avoid a situation where a major 15-yard foul might be declined under normal enforcement, those fouls are carried forward to the kickoff, unless that foul is used to re-Try or to nullify a score.

 We also are not considering fouls by the defense on the touchdown or post-touchdown fouls by either team.
 Those continue to be enforced only on the kickoff.
 Once the continuing action around a touchdown is over, any subsequent foul is determined to be on the Try attempt and not pinned to the touchdown.